Doctelligence/doctelligence.github.io/roadmap.md

 ## 🤝 Partnerships
 - Forge collaborations with federated learning companies, open-source organizations, and data providers.

-# Phase 4: Mainnet Deployment and Scaling (24-36 months)
+# Phase 4: Mainnet Deployment and Scaling

 ## 🖥️ Mainnet Deployment
 - Launch the DIN mainnet with full functionality on Ethereum.